NREL-Sienna/PowerSystems.jl/docs/src/tutorials/creating_system.md

 get_base_power(sys)
 ```
 Notice that when we called `get_rating` above, the solar generator's rating, 5.0 MW,
-is being returned as 0.05 = 5.0/100.0 using the system base power.
+is being returned as 0.05 = (5 MVA)/(100 MVA) using the system base power.

-Instead of using the `System` base power, let's view everything in MW -- or what we call
+Instead of using the `System` base power, let's view everything in MW or MVA -- or what we
-"NATURAL_UNITS" in PowerSystems.
+call "NATURAL_UNITS" in PowerSystems.

 Change the `System`'s unit system:
 ```@repl basics